NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

-In this section, we present select NeRF papers organized in a method-based taxonomy, with a separate section reserved for application-based classification.
+In this section, we present select pre-Gaussian Splatting NeRF and adjacent papers organized in a method-based taxonomy, with a separate section reserved for application-based classification.
 The (arXiv) preprint first draft dates are used to sequence the publications, while conference/journal publication dates can be found in the bibliography.
-We have categorized select models into innovation (Fig. \ref{fig:taxonomy_innovations}) and application (Fig. \ref{fig:taxonomy_application}) taxonomy trees, and included a NeRF synthetic dataset \cite{nerf2020_mildenhall} benchmark table (Table \ref{tab:benchmark}).
+We included a NeRF synthetic dataset \cite{nerf2020_mildenhall} benchmark in Table \ref{tab:benchmark} comparing the most influential (pure) novel-view-synthesis-focused NeRF, Neural Rendering, and adjacent works of that era.

+Subsection \ref{sec:fundamentals} studies models that sharpen photometric fidelity and refine learned geometry.
+Subsection \ref{sec:speed} looks at schemes that improve training speed and inference speed through baked (distilling a NeRF model trained on a specific scene into a fast representation) or non-baked pipelines (e.g. changing/improving the NeRF framework in some fundamental way).
+Subsection \ref{sec:sparse} details sparse or few-shot radiance fields that rely on learned priors and depth cues.
+Subsection \ref{sec:conditional} follows generative and conditional fields that enable text-driven or image-driven editing through GAN, Diffusion, or global latent optimization methods.
+Subsection \ref{sec:composition} examines scenes with compositional strategies that range from plain background separation to object-level semantic decomposition in rich environments and includes a subsection for 4D/dynamic scenes and methods for scene animation.
+Subsection \ref{sec:pose} reviews pose estimation that uses simple bundle adjustment or full SLAM-style systems.
+Subsection \ref{sec:adjacent} covers adjacent differentiable volume rendering models built on explicit voxel fields or tensor fields and ray transformers.